Justice and AI

 Conclusion

-The future of AI in policing and the justice system is a topic of significant interest and debate.
+The future of AI in policing and criminal justice is a topic of significant interest and debate.
 AI has the potential to enhance the justice system but only if implemented thoughtfully and ethically.

 The insights shared by experts Jo Callaghan and Alessandra Fassio highlight the complexities and possibilities of AI in this field.
 From addressing biases in data to ensuring human oversight in decision-making, there are many factors to consider as we move forward.